Ester R.A. Leutenberg and John J. Liptak, EdD

 Module I: Signs of Stress Symptoms

-This module will help participants explore the signs of stress in their lives, recognize the symptoms of anxiety, and learn tools to begin to help decrease the anxiety.
+This module will help participants explore the signs of stress in their lives, recognize anxiety symptoms, and learn tools to help decrease their anxiety.

 Module II: Need for Control

 This module will help participants explore the various ways they need to be in control of their lives.

 This module will help participants explore various ways their need for the approval of others affects their functioning in social situations.

 Module IV: Perfectionism

 This module will help participants explore ways their need to be perfect and mistake-free and their determination to achieve unrealistic standards can cause anxiety.

 Module V: Erasing the Stigma of Mental Health Issues